-If you are an Empath, there is a good chance you go through life feeling like you lead a double life or have to wear a face when spending time with others.
+If you are an Empath there is a good chance you go through life feeling like you lead a double life.
+Because, quite often, you find yourself wearing a ‘mask of compliance’ when spending time with certain others.

-As Empaths, we often slip on our ‘muggle face’ when out in public, or even with close friends and family, as a way to better fit in.
-We may rarely get the chance to display our ‘magical Empath face’ for the fact we feel it won’t be accepted.
-For some, the only time this face is openly worn is when at home or when alone.
+As Empaths, we often slip on our ‘muggle face’ when out in public, or even with close friends and family, as a way to better fit in or so as not to stir up emotions in others by discussing our feelings, true thoughts and ‘knowledge’.
+We may rarely get the chance to display our ‘magical Empath face’ for the fact we know, or feel, it won’t be accepted by those in our company.
+For some Empaths, the only time they get to be their true self is when at home or when alone.

-Now we could be accused of being disingenuous, or even cowardly, for not publicly displaying our Empath face, but there is a very good reason we hide our truths… and it’s not just to protect ourselves.
+Now, considering the fact most Empaths detest being around inauthenticity, we could be accused of being disingenuous or even cowardly for not openly and publicly displaying our true selves (explaining to others what we feel and know).
+But there is a very good reason we hide our truths… and it’s not just to protect ourselves.

-Oh, we may try to explain, what we now realise, about our traits to others.
-The reasoning behind our Empath ways seem so simple to us why wouldn’t anyone else understand them?
+Oh, we may try to explain what we now know about our traits to others.
+The reasoning behind our Empath ways is so simple to us why wouldn’t anyone else understand?
 But when we try to describe ourselves, to those we know and love, we are greeted with drooping jaws, wide eyes and blank expressions.
 How is it something we were so excited to learn about, which we found to be extraordinary and magical, holds no interest or is unbelievable to others?

-It quickly becomes obvious that people find it difficult to believe in what they don’t understand or experience themselves.
-If it’s not being openly discussed or acknowledged on the ‘News at Ten’, in the media, or in everyday social settings, it can’t be real.
-It’s just too weird or ‘woo-woo!’.
+It quickly becomes obvious that people find it difficult to believe what they don’t understand or experience themselves.
+If it’s not being openly discussed or acknowledged on the ‘News at Ten’, in the media or everyday social settings it can’t be real.
+It’s just too weird or ‘woo-woo!’

-That is not to say no one will accept our Empath traits.
-There are some who are very understanding and accepting, but it is certainly not the majority.
+That is not to say no one accepts our Empath traits.
+There are some who are very understanding and accepting, but it is not the majority.
 We soon come to understand whom we can discuss our ways with, and those with whom we should keep a zipped mouth, by the way they feel to us.

-The problem is Empaths do not enjoy pretending.
-We like to live authentically and liberated.
-And it often feels uncomfortable to keep our ‘Knowing’ to ourselves.
-When engaging in superficial dialogue or conversations that bear no meaning, it almost feels like we are being a big fat fake.
-Whether we are aware of it or not, we hold ourselves back from revealing our truths, to others, not just as a way to protect ourselves from rejection but as a way to make their lives more comfortable.
-Although we may not like it, we soon learn who are ready to hear and those who are not, and the last thing we would want is for anyone to feel uneasy when around us.
+Empaths like to live authentically and liberated.
+It feels uncomfortable to keep our ‘Knowing’ to ourselves.
+But it is also painful to open up to another, about our Sensitive ways, only to be rejected or ridiculed.
+However, whether we are aware of it or not, we hold ourselves back from revealing our truths, to others, not just as a way to protect ourselves from rejection but as a way to make the lives of others more comfortable.

-- Enhance our power by tuning into the energy of gratitude: The energy of gratitude is one of the most powerful energies we have access to (It’s a love frequency).
-It is uplifting and has the most magical transformative effect on those who embrace gratitude.
+- Enhance your power by tuning into the energy of gratitude: The energy of gratitude is one of the most powerful energies you have access to (It’s a love frequency).
+It is uplifting and has the most magical transformative effect on those who embrace it.

-- Be the change see the change: When we work to change ourselves for the better, we put this energy out into the world and it has a knock-on effect.
-It is always worth remembering that what we give out, energetically, we receive back.
+- Be the change see the change: When you work to change yourself, for the better, this energy goes out into the world and a better life comes back to you.

 I am a big believer that the discomfort we experience in life propels us forward.
-It is in our suffering that we have the greatest opportunity for expansion.
-Even if our suffering comes from living a double life, when we work through our vulnerabilities, and uncover our own truth, we grow exponentially.
+It is through suffering we have the greatest opportunity for expansion… Even if this suffering comes from, seemingly, living a double life!
+When we work through vulnerabilities and uncover our truth we grow exponentially.
 Our truth is for us.
-No one else needs to comprehend our journey.
-Although incredibly cathartic to be able to express oneself, it has to feel right to us when we do.
-Just as we don’t think twice about not parading around in our underwear, we should not worry about revealing our Empath traits to others.
+No one else need know.
+Although it is incredibly cathartic to to express oneself freely, it has to feel right to us when we do.

 Until next time.